WLaney/Arduino_Animal_Tag/papers/procedures/sharkduino_deployment_checklist.md

 [ ] Tape all sharp parts of tag

+[ ] Remove tubing from flat iron

+[ ] Check the tubing seal to make sure it looks good

 [ ] Cut heat shrink tube to length

 [ ] Put orintation tap onto tube

 [ ] Take picture of tube with tag on top of it in correct orintation

-[ ] Seal tube side that will be closest to the battery

 [ ] Fill in any remaning data sheet information